 The Seven Dials Club ltd is the trading arm of CGCC and runs trading activities including the membership bar, catering for room hire and any other trading activities.
 All profits go into providing community activities for those who are resident in the area.
 Room Hire revenue for events, meetings, talks, workshops and performance generates income to cover the rent and rates, staffing and other expenses.
 CGCC work in partnership with Covent Garden Dragon Hall Trust, the Phoenix Garden and other local organisations to deliver activities for those over 55, children and young people and other communities.

 We are now beginning to take bookings for room hire again and look forward to a return to face to face work.

 Covent Garden Community Centre and partners Covent Garden Dragon Hall Trust started up a food bank, situated at 42 Earlham Street on Wednesday 29th April 2020.
-Our users are all residents in Covent Garden, Soho, Bloomsbury and the surrounding areas, many are shielding or vulnerable or living with food poverty.
+Our users were all residents in Covent Garden, Soho, Bloomsbury and the surrounding areas, many were shielding or vulnerable or living with food poverty.

-30% of our users come via external referral agencies including Age UK, Adult Social Care & Social Prescribers, Camden and Westminster support workers, local schools, other community centres, housing managers and local GPs.
+30% of our users came via external referral agencies including Age UK, Adult Social Care & Social Prescribers, Camden and Westminster support workers, local schools, other community centres, housing managers and local GPs.

 We are developing other wrap around services to address the need in the area including a lunch club for over 55s.